 - Sports injuries usually occur from sports involving running and jumping.

-- Other knee injuries, such as ACL injury, could cause pain due to a tear of the anterior cruciate ligament (ACL).
+- Other knee injuries, such as ACL injury, could cause pain due to a tear of the anterior cruciate ligamentiXA major ligament (connective tissue) that is responsible for stabilizing the knee joint.
+(ACL).

 Although teens may have growth spurts, knee pain in teens is not always growing pains.
 Sometimes, this may be over-labeled as a growing pain, and the underlying reasons may stay unresolved.